FMEA medical device (Failure Modes & Effects Analysis)

 In every process step mentioned above, the process controls currently in place need to be clearly stated since it is those that serve to detect, prevent, and ultimately limit or even eliminate the effects of a failure mode.
 These include both IPCs (in process controls) during an activity, as well as post process controls such as batch release scheme sampling controls.

-Quasar has over 30 years experience in the development and mass production of disposable and reusable medical devices.
-Working with us grants you access to an established Quality Assurance system that is tied in with our world class medical device development infrastructure and mass production facilities.
+Quasar has over 30 years of experience in the development and mass production of disposable and reusable medical devices.
+Quasar is an expert with FMEA medical device methodologies.
+Working with us grants you access to an established Quality Assurance system with our world-class medical device development infrastructure and mass production facilities.